Syed-Mohd-Azam/Video-Player-Project/README.md

 - Dynamic Video Fetching: Fetches and displays videos based on the user's country, providing localized content.
 - Advanced Controls: Users can adjust volume, toggle full-screen mode, and mute/unmute videos.
 - Day/Night Mode: Enhances user comfort with a toggleable day and night mode.

+## Third Part Libraries used in Application
+ - React Player for playing the videos and add own custom functionalities.
+ - react-dnd and react-dnd-html5-backend are popular libraries to drag and drop the videos.

 ## Setup